DSharpPlus/DSharpPlus/docs/articles/sharding.md

 ## How do I shard?

 In DSharpPlus there are 2 ways to shard.
-The easy way - using [DiscordShardedClient](/api/DSharpPlus.DiscordShardedClient.html "DiscordShardedClient"), or the hard way, spawning multiple [DiscordClient](/api/DSharpPlus.DiscordClient.html) instances manually.
+The easy way - using @DSharpPlus.DiscordShardedClient, or the hard way, spawning multiple @DSharpPlus.DiscordClient instances manually.

 ### The easy way - DiscordShardedClient

-DiscordShardedClient will automatically handle spawning, handling and controlling the appropriate amount of shards for your bot.
+`DiscordShardedClient` will automatically handle spawning, handling and controlling the appropriate amount of shards for your bot.
 Additionally, all the modules offer extensions that enable the modules on all of the sharded client's shards automatically.

 Sharded client is fairly transparent when it comes to handling events, and since all events expose the `DiscordClient` that